AdamGrzonkowski/AspNetCore_SPA/README.md

 # AspNetCore_SPA
-Simple TODO application (more like Proof of Concept) using ASP.NET Core with Single Page Application approach.
+Simple ToDo application (more like Proof of Concept) using ASP.NET Core with Single Page Application approach.

 Functionalities
 ===================